 –Poor nutrition, etc.

 When a person is depressed, certain neurotransmitters within the brain such as “Serotonin” tend to be less present.
-According to research, people suffering from depression or whom have a history of depression tend to have a smaller “Hippocampus”.
+According to research, people suffering from depression or who have a history of depression tend to have a smaller “Hippocampus”.
 The Hippocampus is a part of the brain located in the medial temporal lobe.
-When the Hippocampus is small in size, it has less Serotonin receptors.
+When the Hippocampus is small in size, it has fewer Serotonin receptors.

 Importance Of Counseling

-Above all else, in clinical depression, counselling is needed.
+Above all else, in clinical depression, counseling is needed.
 Just being able to release your emotions and talk it out, helps a person to deal with their situation.
-Being able to openly admit that there is a problem, is the first stop toward healing.
+Being able to openly admit that there is a problem, is the first step toward healing.

-Many people are able to recover from depression on their own but, having someone to guide your through the process of healing can be quite beneficial and at times, much needed.
+Many people are able to recover from depression on their own but, having someone to guide you through the process of healing can be quite beneficial and at times, much needed.

 Also, writing down your feelings in a journal can be therapeutic as it helps to let out your emotions.